mattermost/docs/source/playbooks/overview.rst

 A playbook is a checklist of the tasks that make up your processes.
 These tasks can range from at-mentioning a team member, to using a slash command to start a Zoom call.
 Tasks can be assigned to users, they can be given due dates.

 There are other parts of a playbook, such as automation settings, and metrics.
-But the very first thing you’d want to set up is a checklist.
+But the very first thing you’ll want to set up is a checklist.

 Each time you use the process you’ve documented, such as onboarding a new customer, the playbook is used to start a run - a discrete single use of the process - and that run is captured in a dedicated channel.

-Part of setting up a playbook includes configuring how the playbook manages the creation of this channel as well as how stakeholders are notified.
+Setting up a playbook includes configuring how the playbook manages the creation of its channel as well as how stakeholders are notified.
 To open a playbook and view its statistics, select the playbook name.
 To begin a run using a specific playbook, select **Run** beside that playbook’s name.

 Templates